tozd/go-errors/README.md

   trace formatted and how are multiple errors related to each other.
 * Only `errors.Wrap` always records the stack trace while other functions do not record if it is already present.
+* `errors.Cause` repeatedly unwraps the error until it finds one which implements the `causer` interface, and then return its cause.